sanikachavan367/Assignment-Fortune-Cloud/README.md

 ---

-# Tools Used Across All Tasks
+# Tools Used - All Tasks

 - WHOIS
 - nslookup